flatironinstitute/neuropixels-data-sep-2020/README.md

 The following recordings were generated using [prepare_datasets.py](./scripts/prepare_datasets/prepare_datasets.py) (a fully reproducible [hither](https://github.com/flatironinstitute/hither) script).

-**NOTE**:

-The recording/sorting exploration tool in the web links below is under active development.
+*The recording/sorting exploration tool in the web links below is under active development.
 Over time the responsiveness will improve.
-Thank you for your patience.
+Thank you for your patience.*

 <!-- prepare_recording.py -->